 We will keep your personal data during the recruitment process.
 The reasons for this include, but are not limited to:

 We will not retain your data for longer than necessary for the purposes set out in this policy.
-Different retention periods apply for different types of data.
+Our retention period is 18 months from first contact with us, if we wish or are requested to retain this information for longer than 18 months, we will seek explicit consent to do so.
 If your application is unsuccessful we will:

 For further information see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the General Data Protection Regulation

 - have any questions about this policy or how we use your personal information